YanjieHe/Cygni-Interpreter/README.md

 - Import the Cygni.dll to your project.

-The API is very easy to use.
+The API is very easy.
 Have a look at this example.
 ``` csharp
 using System;
 using Cygni.Executors;